 This does not require the business to be sold.
 The process of seeking an agreed upon (or Court ordered) valuation is the basis for determining the community’s interest in the company.
 What would the company be worth if it was offered for sale to a willing buyer?
 What is the annual gross revenue of the business?
 What is the impact of one or both of the former spouse’s Goodwill upon the future prospects for the company?

-Business ownership in a North County or Carlsbad divorce is quite legally complex.
+Business ownership in a Carlsbad or Carlsbad divorce is quite legally complex.
 The experienced divorce attorneys at Burke & Domercq have decades of expertise in these matters and protect the interests of our clients while ensuring that proper valuation is performed.
 We understand the importance of preserving existing business operations and profitability while working through the division of community property during a divorce.

 If you or your former spouse own a business or professional practice you need an experienced Carlsbad Certified Family Law Specialist to protect your interests.
 We invite you to contact Burke & Domercq or call 760-712-3471 to schedule an appointment with one of our experienced lawyers.